Stocks stalled as oil fuels inflation nerves

 - Summary

-SYDNEY, Nov 10 (Reuters) - Asian stockmarkets were becalmed on Wednesday as surges in oil and Chinese factory prices added to worries that a hot U.S. inflation reading could renew pressure on policymakers to lift interest rates.
+SYDNEY, Nov 10 (Reuters) - Asian stockmarkets were tugged lower by fresh concern about the solvency of China's property developers on Wednesday, while a surging oil price added to worries that a hot U.S. inflation reading could renew pressure on policymakers to lift rates.

-U.S. crude futures rose 1% to a two-week high of $84.97 a barrel in early trade and Brent futures made a one-week top of $85.35.
+Brent and U.S. crude futures extended gains into a fourth session, hitting two-week highs around $85 a barrel.
+Another warning came from Chinese factory gate prices, which are gaining at their fastest clip in a quarter century. read more

-Factory gate prices in China have soared 13.5% year-on-year to October, data showed, beating forecasts and warning of pressure heading down supply chains to global consumers. read more
+S&P 500 futures fell 0.4%.
+FTSE futures and European futures each lost 0.2%.
+At 1330 GMT, U.S. inflation figures are expected to show consumer prices galloping ahead at 5.8% year-on-year, the fastest pace in a generation.

-U.S. data due at 1330 GMT is expected to show consumer prices galloping higher at 5.8% year-on-year and even dovish Federal Reserve officials Neel Kashkari and Mary Daly have conceded it is running hotter for longer than they expected. read more
+Even dovish Federal Reserve officials have conceded it is running hotter for longer than they thought. read more

-"Coming from them, I would imagine that now there is officially little doubt left within the (Fed) that risks around inflation are much more elevated than previously assumed," NatWest Markets strategists said in a note.
+"These inflation numbers are unlikely to make anyone feel comfortable," said ING economist Rob Carnell.
+"Inflation higher for longer than expected is becoming the market's considered opinion right now, and its likely we get reinforcement of that."

-Longer-dated bonds had rallied on Tuesday, flattening the Treasury yield curve, as investors seem to be wagering on hikes in the next year or so squashing growth and inflation in the years beyond.
+Ahead of the data U.S. equities snapped a long winning streak with modest falls on Tuesday and on Wednesday MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) dropped 0.6%.
+Japan's Nikkei (.N225) fell 0.5%.

-"A firm (CPI) read can add a bit more fuel to the flattening," the NatWest analysts said.
-"But I would argue that at this stage, a weak CPI number wouldn't be enough to ease markets into thinking the Fed will hold back."
+Longer-dated Treasuries have rallied in recent sessions, flattening the yield curve as investors wager on hikes in the next year or so squashing growth in the years beyond.

-Treasuries dipped a bit in Asia hours, lifting the benchmark 10-year yield about 2 basis points to 1.4626% after it had touched a six-week low of 1.4150% overnight.
+Treasuries dipped a bit in Asia hours, lifting the benchmark 10-year yield about 2 basis points to 1.4626% after it had touched a six-week low of 1.4150% on Tuesday.

 Currency markets have been fairly quiet but traders favoured safe havens on Tuesday and lifted the yen to a one-month high.

-The Japanese currency held there on Wednesday at 112.84 per dollar and risk-sensitive currencies such as the Australian dollar were under pressure, with the Aussie testing support at its 50-day moving average of $0.7374.
+The Japanese currency held there on Wednesday at 112.84 per dollar and risk-sensitive currencies such as the Australian dollar were under pressure, with the Aussie falling through its 50-day moving average to $0.7366.

 "The dollar will be sensitive to moves in the 2-5 year part of the U.S. Treasury curve," said Chris Weston, head of research at broker Pepperstone in Melbourne.

 "I think we'll need to see a (monthly U.S. CPI) print of 0.8% to see the dollar index break out of the top of the range of 94.50," he said.
-The index was last at 93.997.
+The index was last steady at 94.045.

 CLOUDS